odnr93/routilux/docs/source/introduction.rst

 **📊 Built-in Routines**

-FlowForge comes with a rich set of built-in routines ready to use:
+Routilux comes with a rich set of built-in routines ready to use:

 * **Text Processing**: ``TextClipper``, ``TextRenderer``, ``ResultExtractor``
 * **Data Processing**: ``DataTransformer``, ``DataValidator``, ``DataFlattener``